 - Water before special drink: This is hands down how I have been successful at getting my kids to drink plenty of water on a daily basis.
 We generally don’t even keep sodas or juice in the house but sometimes we have them around as a treat.
 In our house, before my kids can have one of these drinks, they are required to drink at least one of their large lidded cups full of water.
 They definitely should drink even more (and in the summer heat, I usually up the minimum) but this helps get them started and also instills the principle of how important it is to hydrate our bodies.

 - Daily kids multivitamin containing a probiotic: Our culture is sadly lacking in food and drinks containing probiotics.
 Now, I know there has been a movement back toward this, but I will admit that my kids just don’t really like many probiotic foods.
 We do eat yogurt, and I will even make it homemade on occasion.
 I make water kefir and we have delved into making some homemade fermented pickles.
 Unfortunately, the small humans running around my house just don’t really like any of these foods.
-I believe that if you try long enough, they will eventually develop a taste for certain things but in the meantime, this vitamin has saved my life (especially when we are traveling).
+I believe that if you try long enough, they will eventually develop a taste for certain things but in the meantime, this (affiliate link) vitamin has saved my life (especially when we are traveling).
 You can also add a probiotic by itself, but we take daily vitamins and I find the all-in-one aspect convenient.
 Note: I am not a doctor so please do check with your own doctor before adding any supplements to your kids’ diets.

 - Fruit for dessert: Ok, this one is pretty easy and an obvious way to get more healthy foods into your kids’ diet.
 But I had to mention it because it is a healthy living tactic I employ just about every day.
 From fresh berries to sliced cantaloupe, we have taught our kids that meals always include fruit for dessert.
 We do have special treats on occasion and there are nights we don’t have dessert at all.
 This keeps it special and also helps them understand that dessert is not something that is required to have along with meals.